erikng/blog.eriknicolasgomez.com/_posts/2022-03-16-Introducing gnes Reverse engineering the NetworkExtension API.md

 Part of my old job and new job is ensuring that various pieces of software are installed, configured and if tampered with, maliciously or not, to bring it back into a desired state.

 As of Big Sur and higher, EDR vendors have begun to implement Content Filter Network Extensions that pass all network traffic through it.
 Many of these vendors highly recommend implementing it in enterprise environments and it comes on as default.
+These network extensions try to block malicious activity before it happens while also trying to be mindful of the user's traffic, as it could contain private data.

 # A somewhat deep dive into extension code